helmedeiros/front-end-formations/README.md

 ##### Challenges:
 1. Start out by writing the new HTML5 doctype into the index.html inside level_1.
+2. Write the new HTML5 `meta` declaration for specifying the character encoding of our document.
+It should use `UTF-8` as the encoding.

 ### LEVEL 2 - HTML5 Elements